 It was worn by none other than Valentino Rossi, who survived a high-speed crash in 2010 with no bruising at all to his shoulders.

 As well as providing airbag protection, a GPS unit located in the hump of the suit allows riders to download lap times, speed, angles of lean, track position, acceleration and deceleration.

-Unlike the cheaper systems, the D-Air inflates without any connection to the motorcycle, instead using three accelerometers and three gyroscopes in a “brain” that can distinguish normal riding conditions from a crash situation.
+Unlike the cheaper systems, the D-Air inflates without any connection to the motorcycle, instead of using three accelerometers and three gyroscopes in a “brain” that can distinguish normal riding conditions from a crash situation.

 As you’d expect, it’s pricier than the more low-tech solutions.

 Price: From £2,400 to £3,240

 Another high-quality one-piece airbag race suit, the Alpinestars suit provides shoulder and back airbag protection, and inflates from trigger to full deployment in an astonishing 0.05 seconds.

 As with the Dainese suit, it provides race data and a crash-identification algorithm, removing the need for ripcords.